Ardakilic/Telebot2/README.md

 Changelog
 ---------
+#### 0.3.0 - release 2016-06-15
+* Fix to not to send the default response to invalid commands.

 #### 0.2.0 - release 2016-06-15
 * You can now set the default response for the bot if there's no matching results.